sabre-io/sabre.io/source/dav/carddav.md

     INSERT INTO addressbooks (principaluri, displayname, uri, description, synctoken) VALUES ('principals/admin','default calendar','default','','1');

-Now, make sure the data/db.sqlite as well as it's containing directory are writable by the server.
+Now, make sure the data/db.sqlite as well as its containing directory are writable by the server.
 If you are lazy you could just do:

     chmod -Rv a+rw data/